^

 • Only disposable syringes are used,

-• increased pain and swelling of the joint is observed in 2-3% of patients, which is associated with the development of phagocytosis of hydrocortisone crystals by leukocytes of synovial fluid;
+• increased pain and swelling of the joint is observed in 2-3% of patients, which is associated with the development of phagocytosis of hydrocortisone crystals by leukocytes of the synovial fluid;

 • hemarthrosis; G.P.
-Matveenkov and co-authors (1989) observed two cases of hemarthrosis with 19,000 joint punctures;
+Matveenkov and co-authors (1989) observed two cases of hemarthrosis during 19,000 joint punctures;

 • tissue granulomatous reactions,